 Pop and rock music covers a wide variety of genres, styles, and influences.
 From Lady Gaga and Justin Bieber to Aerosmith and the Dave Matthews Band, pop and rock music are collectively the most successful types of music out there today.
-See just one entry in the pop and rock lineup by getting Staind tickets.
+Want to see Staind on tour?
+View the listings below for upcoming dates and Staind tickets.

 In 1993, lead singer Aaron Lewis, guitarist Mike Mushok, bassist Johnny April, and drummer Jon Wysocki created Staind in Springfield, MA.
 Starting off at small venues, the alternative metal band played covers of songs by KoRn, Rage Against the Machine, Pearl Jam, and Alice in Chains, but they also developed new material.
 Inspired by Pantera and Sepultra, Staind released their debut album, Tormented, in 1996.
 With a heavy metal music style like Disturbed, Seether, and Hinder, Staind opened for several hard rock bands.
 According to Billboard, "Staind carried the nu-metal torch with unsuspecting vigor," but they were still on the fringes of the music industry.